-BBQ Tickets are $30 at the door or $25 in advance at the Harvest Market or Online (up until 5pm the Friday before the BBQ).
+BBQ Tickets are $33, available at the Harvest Market or Online (up until 5pm the Friday before the BBQ).
 Kids 12 and under $10.
 Or you can purchase your tickets online by clicking the button below.
 Admission is free.
 Come and listen to the music and enjoy the afternoon in Noyo Harbor.

 Eating that huge plate of salmon at the World’s Largest Salmon Barbecue is more than just delicious and a fun part of the Fort Bragg celebration of our nation’s most patriotic holiday.
 From its inception, the event has been designed to help bring back the salmon through the non-profit Salmon Restoration Association.